aceday/ApacheNest/README.md

 ApacheNest is a shell-based utility for setting up and managing a lightweight Apache + PHP environment using Nix Portable.
 It provides a streamlined way to configure and control Apache and PHP installations, making local development and testing quick and simple.

+### Dev note
+ApacheNest is still in its early phase but is now usable.

 ## Features

 - Easy setup for Apache and PHP with Nix Portable.